Houses in multiple occupation are often a source of confusion and potential planning law problems.

 Need Help With HMO Planning?

-If you need help with the law surrounding houses in multiple occupation, Kingsley Smith Solicitors are often able to help.
+If you need help with the planning law and policies surrounding houses in multiple occupation, Kingsley Smith Solicitors are able to help.

 You may find that you need help very early on in the process, or very late.
 In all cases, it is better to get legal advice earlier on if you are unsure of the correct way forward.
-With HMO planning law, it is not easier to beg forgiveness than to ask for permission.
+With HMO planning law, it is not easier to beg forgiveness than to get the right permission in the first place.

 There are three main situations we encounter quite frequently that we can help with.